eclipse-tractusx/item-relationship-service/README.md

 - API docs: http://localhost:8080/api/api-docs
 - API docs in yaml:  http://localhost:8080/api/api-docs.yaml

+### Local Helm deployment

+#### Prerequisites

+- install rancher desktop
+- install kubectl
+- Set Credentials for external environments in [helm charts](charts/irs-environments/local/values.yaml)

+#### How to run

+- **Windows**
+  In CMD or PowerShell execute from project root: `.\charts\irs-environments\local\start.bat`
+  A new window will open to forward the ports to your local machine.
+  Do not close this window until you want to stop the local deployment

+- **Linux**
+  Run the following commands from project root
+  `./charts/irs-environments/local/start.sh`
+  `./charts/irs-environments/local/forward-ports.sh`(in a separate terminal tab or window, this needs to stay open)
+  `./charts/irs-environments/local/upload-testdata.sh`

+IRS will be available at http://localhost:10165
+#### How to stop
+`helm uninstall irs-local -n product-traceability-irs`

 ### Accessing the secured API

 A valid access token is required to access every IRS endpoint and must be included in the Authorization header - otherwise **HTTP 401 Unauthorized** status is returned to the client.